- What is the Percent Employed?

 The Local Area Unemployment Statistics (LAUS) program produces monthly employment, unemployment, and labor force data for Census regions and divisions, States, counties, metropolitan areas, and many cities, by place of residence.
 The LAUS program is a federal-state cooperative endeavor in which states develop state and sub-state data using concepts, definitions, and technical procedures prescribed by the Bureau of Labor Statistics (BLS).
 A major source of labor force data estimates, the Current Population Survey (CPS) includes a sample of over 1,600 Connecticut households each month regarding the labor force status of their occupants

-Department of Economic and Community Development's listing of active, direct financial assistance to businesses from Fiscal Year 1993 through 12/31/17.
-This list also includes out of business projects and inactive (repaid/contract no longer active) projects.
+DECD's listing of direct financial assistance to businesses from July 1, 2008 through September 30, 2018.
+This list includes active and inactive business assistance projects.
+Inactive projects include projects that have gone out of business, repaid their DECD assistance early, or completed their contractual requirements on schedule.
 New projects are usually added quarterly, but updates may be made on an ongoing basis.

 - API data.ct.gov | Last Updated 2016-07-25T15:32:49.000Z